-- Ordinances (and specific sections) to review for applicability: - Chapter 1 Zoning regulations - The standards listed on the site plan appear to be correct.
-Note that the 50 foot front setback applies because the area across Main St. is a residential zone. - Chapter 1, Section 1-12, E, A of the Land Use Code states "There shall be no new access or curb cuts to Main Street, Libby Avenue or New Portland Road from any lots in the Industrial District, when an alternative access exists as of November 30, 1998, provided however, if no such alternative exists than there can be only one access or curb cut per lot in existence at the date of adoption of this ordinance.
+- Ordinances (and specific sections) to review for applicability: - o Chapter 1 Zoning regulations - The standards listed on the site plan appear to be correct.
+Note that the 50-foot front setback applies because the area across Main St. is a residential zone. - Chapter 1, Section 1-12, E, A of the Land Use Code states "There shall be no new access or curb cuts to Main Street, Libby Avenue or New Portland Road from any lots in the Industrial District, when an alternative access exists as of November 30, 1998, provided however, if no such alternative exists than there can be only one access or curb cut per lot in existence at the date of adoption of this ordinance.
 The Planning Board may allow additional access points onto Main Street or New Portland Road if the developer demonstrates that additional access would provide for better traffic circulation and improved traffic safety, without reducing the level of service on the main travel way."
-The site plan calls for 2 driveways access points to Main St., therefore the Planning Board will need to consider whether this is warranted. - While the traffic impact assessment appears to show that a traffic movement permit is not required (the estimate showed a maximum of 60 passenger car equivalents, where 100 triggers the permit requirement), it should be noted that this only includes the "Phase I" intensity of use.
-A "Phase II" expansion of the facility may increase the passenger care equivalents above 100 peak hour trips and require a traffic movement permit at that time. - During the pre-application meeting on October 11, 2023, town staff discussed the possibility of creating a dedicated left-turn-in lane for access by trucks to the site.
-A right-in-right-out lane for access to the employee parking lot was also discussed. - A 100' "perimeter setback" standard applies, and is met by the proposal. - Chapter 2 General Standards of Performance - Parking requirements
+The site plan calls for 2 driveways access points to

-- 1 space per 1000 sf.
+- Main St., therefore the Planning Board will need to consider whether this is warranted. - While the traffic impact assessment appears to show that a traffic movement permit is not required (the estimate showed a maximum of 60 passenger car equivalents, where 100 triggers the permit requirement), it should be noted that this only includes the "Phase I" intensity of use.
+A "Phase II" expansion of the facility may increase the passenger care equivalents above 100 peak hour trips and require a traffic movement permit at that time. - A 100' "perimeter setback" standard applies and is met by the proposal. - o Chapter 2 General Standards of Performance - Parking requirements - 1 space per 1000 sf.
 The applicant proposes 60 car spaces and 27 truck spaces for a total of 87 spaces.
-The proposed building is 106,000 sf, therefore it appears that an additional 19 spaces are required. - This requirement can be waived "Where it is clearly demonstrated that the parking demand will be lower than that established by this section and that the reduction will not detract from neighborhood property values, inconvenience the public, or increase congestion on adjacent streets".
-The applicant has requested a waiver from the parking requirements, and has stated that the number of spaces provided is consistent with the number needed based on the applicants operations of similar facilities at many locations throughout the U.S. - Chapter 3 Floodplain Management (if applicable) - N/A - o Historic Preservation Ordinance (if applicable) and resources - Note that there are archaeological and historic resources within this site i.e. Mosher farmstead. - The applicant's representatives discussed the historic resources with the Planning Board at its January 10, 2023 Sketch Plan Review, stating that development activity is not anticipated to directly affect the historic Mosher farmstead site. - Sidewalk Construction (if applicable) - The development plan will provide for a system of pedestrian circulation within and to the development. - The town is planning to construct sidewalk from Gateway Commons to Mosher Corner, at least. - The applicant's is proposing to create a sidewalk linking the site from Main Street to the employee/visitor lot and main office. - $\circ \quad \text{Solid Waste Flow Control} \\$ - o Stormwater - This project will need to meet Chapter 500 standards.
-In addition, this is located in the MS4 area.
-Chapter 500 and Site Location of Development (SLODA) requirements also apply. - Low Impact Development (LID) infrastructure is encouraged at this site, consistent with MS4 program goals. - Water supply - The applicant proposes to connect to the 8" water main located on Main St. - o Wastewater - The applicant proposes connections to public sewer, which is planned to be extended along Main Street. - The site plans show wetlands will be impacted by the development.
-The applicant needs to demonstrate that efforts have been made to avoid adverse impacts on wetlands, and create a plan to offset impacts that cannot practicably be avoided, dependent on the total impacted area per State of Maine requirements.
+The proposed building is 106,000 sf; therefore, it appears that an additional 19 spaces are required. - This requirement was waived by the Planning Board at its meeting on November 6, 2023. - o Historic Preservation Ordinance (if applicable) and resources - Note that there are archaeological and historic resources within this site i.e., Mosher farmstead. - The applicant's representatives discussed the historic resources with the Planning Board at its January 10, 2023, Sketch Plan Review, stating that development activity is not anticipated to directly affect the historic Mosher farmstead site. - Sidewalk Construction - The development plan will provide for a system of pedestrian circulation within and to the development (Land Use Code Chapter 4, E). - The closest sidewalk is approximately 500 feet away from this site.
+Chapter 2 Section 2-5 E Sidewalks may also be required, for the safety and convenience of the public, by the Planning Board or Site Plan Review Committee for major and minor developments located along arterial and collector streets and which are within reasonable distance of the existing sidewalk network.
+Sidewalks, when required, shall be a minimum of five (5) feet in width, unless site conditions dictate a different width. - The town is planning to construct a sidewalk from Gateway Commons to Mosher Corner, at least. - The applicant is proposing to create a sidewalk linking the site from Main Street to the employee/visitor lot and main office. - Solid Waste Flow Control - Stormwater - This project will need to meet Chapter 500 standards.
+In addition, this is in the MS4 area.
+Chapter 500 and Site Location of Development (SLODA) requirements also apply. - Low Impact Development (LID) infrastructure is encouraged at this site, consistent with MS4 program goals.